XchanBik/VueVN/README.md

 # VueVN
-A simple VN engine i plan to do in free time.
+A VN engine i plan to do in free time.